NilsDa/speed_sensor/README.md

 - /Software -> miscellaneous software created mainly to experiment with certain things. not critical
 - rest: unsorted files and folders containing parts-lists/footprints/... (need to be properly sorted)

+## possibilities for simplifying the design

+- maybe ditch the rechargeable lithium battery and use a small coin battery (CR2032) instead... majorly simplifies the PCB design and reduces friction points...
+But, rechargeable would be nice...
+Just something to think about.

 ## LICENSE

 No license because project is properly unfinished :D Whoever would want access, needs to contact me.